Zaphod's Guide to Safely Consuming PGGB Plus

 Page File (Mac only)

 There is now an option for Mac to allow creation of page files, once this option checkbox is selected, you can browse to the folder where you want the page files.
 128 GB or more free space is recommended for PCM and 512GB or more for DSD.
 To know exactly how much free space you need, you can refer to the Calculating Free Space You Need section.
 This option provides you with more control over paging when you do not have enough RAM.
 On a Mac, you are not limited to the internal drive, a fast NVME Thunderbolt external drive is also an option (or use Thunderbolt enclosures such as this or this).
+You can now choose up to two paging locations, it is important that both are on different drives and they are fast NVME drives.
 If you want to know more about why PGGB is so demanding, please refer to the section on memory and speed.

-Note: If you do not browse and select the folder for paging, then paging will not be done!
-By default, if you hit the browse button it should go to your HomeFolder/PGGB/cache
+Note: By default, if you hitthe browse button it should go to your HomeFolder/PGGB/cache

 Calculating Free Space You Need for Paging/Virtual Memory